Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [Day microphysics](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_Day%20Microphysics%20(Metop).png)

 > Reception note: When receiving with an RTLSDR, you might run into some issues owing to its relatively high symbol rate.
-If you get a donut shaped constellation while decoding this signal, make sure to follow [this heading](#bad_constellation) to lower the pll bandwidth.
+If you get a donut shaped constellation while decoding this signal, make sure to follow [this heading](#bad_constellation) to lower the PLL bandwidth.

 ![MetOp AHRPT screenshot from SatDump](../../assets/images/Radio/MetOp-AHRPT.jpg) <br>
 *MetOp B AHRPT*